Quantuman134/TexPainter/README.md

   --opt_lr <learning-rate-in-optimization=0.1>
 ```

-If you set the ```--opt_eps 0```.
+⚠️ If you set the ```--opt_eps 0```.
 The optimization process is passed and same with the direct VAE encoding method.
+We recommend you try this configuration, as it will shorten the generation time to within 5min, while the results will not decrease significantly in most samples.
 A concrete illustration can be found in our paper.